andrewufrank/daino/README.txt

-A static site generator from pandoc and other available packages on Hackage (e.g. shake, twitch, scotty), influenced by Chris Penner's [slick](https://github.com/ChrisPenner/slick#readme)(todo: look at [Ema](https://github.com/srid/ema) by Sridhar Ratnakumar).
-SSG uses files to manage data to permit version management with git.
+A static site generator from pandoc and other available packages on Hackage (e.g. shake, twitch, scotty), influenced by Chris Penner's [slick](https://github.com/ChrisPenner/slick#readme)(todo: look at [Ema](https://github.com/srid/ema) by Sridhar Ratnakumar). daino uses files to manage data to permit version management with git.
 Page appearances are directed with YAML and internally data is structured with JSON.
-Unlike other Site Generators, for each page a PDF file is produced to gurantee well formated prints.
+Unlike other Site Generators, for each page a PDF file is produced to guarantee well formatted printouts.
 Index pages are automatically formated, but minimal content must be provided initially. \# Layout The code includes an example site in the `docs/site` directory.
 It contains a file `settingsNN.yaml` which describes the layout of the site.
 A